OFFICIAL CORNHOLEATL RULES

 Everyone has their own unique way of playing cornhole.
 Read below to learn CornholeATL's rules.

-Highlighted parts indicate changes effective as of spring 2021.
+Highlighted parts indicate changes effective as of summer 2022.

 Our first and most important rule is to have fun!
 Like all recreational sports, everyone comes out for a good time, so please exercise sportsmanship!

 A game is made up of frames wherein each team rotates tossing their team's 4 bags until all bags (8) have been tossed towards the opposite board.
 At the conclusion of each frame, the score is calculated and added to the team's net total.
 A winner is determined when a team reaches or surpasses 21 at the conclusion of a frame.
 Number of frames played varies per match.

 Each court consists of two boards spaced 27 feet apart front-to-front and two sets of 4 bags.
 Boards will be measured by the league referee prior to the first scheduled game time.
 All boards are provided by CornholeATL.
 As of winter 2021, all players are allowed to bring their own bags; however, house bags will be available for use should you opt not to provide your own.

 Schedules and Game Time